 To a man, the ponies took their womanhood seriously.
-"They worked three hours every afternoon," said former Lion football coach John Bateman C'38, who essayed such decidedly female roles as Mae West and Brenda Frazier—and whose escort in 1939's Fair Enough was future Chicago Bears legend Sid Luckman '39.
+"They worked three hours every afternoon," said former Lion football coach John Bateman C'38, who essayed such decidedly female roles as Mae West and archetypal debutante Brenda Diana Duff Frazier—and whose escort in 1939's Fair Enough was future Chicago Bears legend Sid Luckman '39.
 "Some of them lost ten pounds, others lost twenty."
-(Others grew up to be Henry King C'48, chairman of the Board of Trustees.)
+(Others grew up to be Henry King C'48, later chairman of the Board of Trustees.)

 But boys will still be boys, even when they're pretending to be girls.
 "They rehearsed most earnestly and got the simple dance routines down surprisingly well," said Theodore Hoffmann C'44, who built scenery and worked backstage.
 "Then, of course, they got drunk on the opening and subsequent nights and fell all over themselves.
 I recall five or six of them slumped against the wall of an adjacent hallway during intermission, ministered to by despairing stage managers.
 I assume Winkopp was used to and ready for that."

 The pony ballet was invariably a showstopper.
 One hula number, Bateman said, got 11 curtain calls; the ponies took so many bows that their grapefruit kept falling out of their brassieres.
 Og Beresford recalls Oscar Hammerstein coming to rehearsals just to chuckle at the unlikeliness of it all.